-The Atlanta Public Schools Employee Handbook is designed to communicate the Atlanta Public Schools' (APS) major policies and procedures.
+The Atlanta Public Schools Employee Handbook is a brief summary of Human Resources policies, practices, benefits, and services at this time of its publication.
 The most current version of the Atlanta Public Schools Employee Handbook can be found in PDF format on the district website.
 This Employee Handbook supersedes any and all previous handbooks and is current as of the date noted in the lower left-hand corner of each page.